arianseyedi/AndroidApplet/README.md

 - **TipCalculator**<sup>*</sup>: this app calculates tip based on desired percentage and of course the total amount of the bill.
 Using an MVC model I implemented all three letters.

-- **Note***: These apps were coded in MVC design pattern and are the result of the my work only.
-App ideas and description belong to the  EECS1022 course which I took in summer 2017, which you can check out  [here](https://www.eecs.yorku.ca/course_archive/2016-17/S/1022/syllabus.html "EECS1022 Summer2017").
+- **Note***: App ideas and description belong to the  EECS1022 course which I took in summer 2017, which you can check out  [here](https://www.eecs.yorku.ca/course_archive/2016-17/S/1022/syllabus.html "EECS1022 Summer2017").